Princess Alice of Battenberg: World War II

 After the fall of Italian dictator Benito Mussolini in September 1943, the German Army occupied Athens, where a minority of Greek Jews had sought refuge.
 The majority (about 60,000 out of a total population of 75,000) were deported to Nazi concentration camps, where all but 2,000 died.
 During this period, Princess Andrew hid Jewish widow Rachel Cohen and two of her five children, who sought to evade the Gestapo and deportation to the death camps.
-Earlier, in 1913, Rachel's husband, Haimaki Cohen, had aided King George I of Greece.
+In 1913, Rachel's husband, Haimaki Cohen, had aided King George I of Greece.
 In return, King George had offered him any service that he could perform should Cohen ever need it.
 Years later, during the Nazi threat, Cohen's son remembered this, and appealed to Princess Andrew, who, with Princess Nicholas, was one of only two remaining members of the royal family left in Greece.
 Princess Andrew honoured the promise and saved the Cohen family.

 When Athens was liberated in October 1944, Harold Macmillan visited Princess Andrew and described her as "living in humble, not to say somewhat squalid conditions".
 In a letter to her son, she admitted that in the last week before liberation she had had no food except bread and butter, and no meat for several months.
 By early December, the situation in Athens was far from improved; Communist guerrillas (ELAS) were fighting the British for control of the capital.
 As the fighting continued, Princess Andrew was informed that her husband had died, just as hopes of a post-war reunion of the couple were rising.
 They had not seen each other since 1939.
 During the fighting, to the dismay of the British, she insisted on walking the streets distributing rations to policemen and children in contravention of the curfew order.
-When warned that she was in danger of being struck by a stray bullet, she replied "they tell me that you don't hear the shot that kills you and in any case I am deaf.
+When warned that she was in danger of being struck by a stray bullet, she replied, "They tell me that you don't hear the shot that kills you and in any case I am deaf.
 So, why worry about that?"